North–South Junction: Operation

 1886 (February): the temporary tramway built by the contractor was used; passengers and their luggage and light goods were trans-shipped to a coach for Foxton waiting at Paekakariki; and (from 2 August 1886) to a coach for the railhead at Otaki.

 1886: Line operational from 30 October; the official opening was on 3 November.

-1940: electrification and CTC signaling installed; see also Kapiti Line.
+1940: electrification and CTC signalling installed; see also Kāpiti Line.

 1945: Some Electric Multiple units (EMUs) used to provide commuter service to Paekakariki.

-1962: Changes to C TC signalling installation.
+1962: Changes to CTC signalling installation.

 1967; track in the tunnels was lowered, so that freight trains with DA class diesel locomotives could run through to Wellington without an engine change to an electric loco at Paekakariki.

 2011 (February); duplication (double-track) extended from Mackays Crossing to past Pukerua Bay and the beginning of the Paekakariki Escarpment section.

+2011 (August): A serious slip near Kapiti closes the line and state highway.

+2023 (May): An alarm system was cutover to monitor the 25-km section of line from Paekakiriki and Plimmerton, with monitoring equipment at 20 sites to warn of possible slips.

-A short section of sharply-curved track north of Muri on the North–South Junction and the Tawa No 2 Tunnel are the only sections of the Wellington overhead power catenary system where for technical reasons a modern auto-tensioned overhead system could not be installed; the Hutt Valley Line and the Johnsonville Line were upgraded in 2018-2021.
+A short section of sharply-curved track north of Muri on the North–South Junction and the Tawa No 2 Tunnel are the only sections of the Wellington overhead power catenary system where for technical reasons a modern auto-tensioned overhead system could not be installed; the Hutt Valley Line and the Johnsonville Line were also upgraded in 2018–2021.

 Tunnels

 There were originally six tunnels, but No 12 was bypassed and abandoned in 1900 after an accident and subsequent court case.
 They were subsequently given names by the NZR.
-Tunnels Nos 8-13, were renumbered to Nos 3-7 after the Tawa Flat Deviation opened in 1937 and bypassed the section to Johnsonville in 1938.
+Tunnels Nos 8–13, were renumbered to Nos 3–7 after the Tawa Flat Deviation opened in 1937 and bypassed the section to Johnsonville in 1938.

 The first tunnel (No 8) took 28 weeks to build and there was an accident (see Accidents), but the others less; 10 weeks for No 10.
 For No 11 there was a cross drive in the middle and a turntable for spoil wagons, so three or 4 faces could be worked at once.

 The shortest (No 13) was concrete lined, but Nos 8-12 were brick lined.
 Initially bricks were made at Paekakariki, and on the Muri station site 925m (46 chains) north of Pukerua Bay station, But they were unsuitable, so bricks were railed from Wellington, including some made in the prison.

 The names of the tunnels and their length in feet and meters are: (Parsons says that Tunnel No 6 is 244m long (plus 14m extension at south end):